unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/tile-pyramid/readme.md

 As shown in the following diagram, the tile generation process has five main stages:

-1. **Raw Data Parsing**: Pass in your raw data and parse its structure.
-For standard tiling jobs, this is the main task; the rest of the applicable stages are kicked off automatically.
+1. **Raw Data Parsing**: Pass in your raw data and parse its structure. <p>For standard tiling jobs, this is the main task; the rest of the applicable stages are kicked off automatically.</p>
-	<p></p>
 2. **Bin Analytics**: Create summaries per tile that are partitioned into bins.
 	<ol type="a">
 		<li><em>Extract</em> intermediate values from the records in your data (e.g., a count of values and their sum).</li>